-The organization offers rehabilitative services and presents services related to other developmental needs that people may have.
+The International Center for the Disabled (ICD) offers rehabilitative services and presents services related to other developmental needs that people may have.
 The ICD was founded in 1917; they were the first outpatient rehabilitation center in America.
 They have pioneered new services and programs that assist thousands of people to achieve greater independence, better health, education, productive work, and an enhanced family life.

 At this time, the ICD serves more than four-thousand people each year from all five boroughs of New York City.
 People with disabilities can access their services from the organization's Manhattan center where they will receive speech and language services, medical care, mental health care, as well as vocational services - all from the same location.
 The ICD has gained recognition as a leader in the provision of integrated rehabilitation care.

 One of the Founders of the ICD, Jeremiah Milbank Sr., was a noted philanthropist.
 He helped to found the ICD in order to serve veterans returning from World War I. The ICD went on to become the very first outpatient rehabilitation center in the nation, assisting thousands of veterans to both re-enter the workforce and regain their independence.
 In the years since that time, the ICD has created programs for people with disabilities and additional rehabilitative and development needs.

 Through a period of nine decades, the organization has served greater than a quarter of a million people living in the New York area.
 World leaders, United States Presidents, Disability Advocates, as well as entertainment celebrities, have all visited the ICD and expressed support for the organization, its mission, and the people the ICD serves.
 After ninety years and greater than eight-million visits from people they serve, the organization is still just as committed to the mission they declared in the year 1917: "To Provide Comprehensive Services that Help Maximize an Individual's Full Potential."
 The ICD was the first to accomplish a number of things including: